NOAA-EMC/UMD-LETKF/README.md

 ## Compile the code
 0. `cd $CLONE_DIR/letkf`
 1. Setup the environment at the HPC that you work on.
-This process is automated for HERA and orion using the default modules:
+This process is automated for hera and orion using the default modules:
    `source config/env.${MACHINE_ID}`
 2. `mkdir -p [...]/letkf/build`
 3. Building path TBD: `cd [...]/build`